anuj-apdev/MyMagicScripts/MustHaveNetworkCommands.md

 netns -- Network Namespaces
 netfilter -- A Kernel Module which applies firlter on routing rules.
 It has a User Mode utility iptables to configura this BFP -- Berkley Packet Filter (A new Linux kernel technology, which enables the dynamic insertion of powerful security visibility and control logic within Linux itself)

+### Most used Network OSI Layers and their Usages
+ - the MAC address this packet should go to (“Layer 2”)
+ - the source IP and destination IP (“Layer 3”)
+ - the port and other TCP/UDP information (“Layer 4”)
+ - the contents of your HTTP packet like GET / (“Layer 7”)